|The Police Administration Team|

 Since 1999, Lt.
 Dellatorre has been an adjunct instructor for the Institute of Public Safety at Eastern Florida State College where he continues to train and teach the next generation of law enforcement officers.

 Lt.
 Dellatorre holds a bachelor’s degree in public administration from Barry University.
-He is currently enrolled in the Southern Police Institute’s Command Officer Development Course and will graduate in February, 2022.
+He graduated the Southern Police Institute’s Command Officer Development Course in February, 2022.

 Email: Lt.
 Mike Dellatorre